opendocsg/slw-judgments-backfill/2016_SGCA_55/report.md

 59     In this light, the question then becomes whether the Judge was right to have, on her own initiative, overridden the parties’ agreement and reduced the pre-liquidation interest claimable by Dynasty against Sia and Lee to less than six years.
 There is no contrary evidence that the BVI law in this regard is any different from that of Singapore.

 60     In our view, the answer is “no”.
-The Judge observed (at [62] of the _Judgment (Assessment)_ ), on the authority of _D’Oz International Pte Ltd v PSB Corp Pte Ltd and another appeal_ [2010] 3 SLR 267 at [25], that the presumption of similarity of laws was subject to one exception, _ie_ , that it is unjust or inconvenient to apply the presumption.
+The Judge observed (at [62] of the _Judgment (Assessment)_ ), on the authority of _D’Oz International Pte Ltd v PSB Corp Pte Ltd and another appeal_ <span class="citation">[2010] 3 SLR 267</span> at [25], that the presumption of similarity of laws was subject to one exception, _ie_ , that it is unjust or inconvenient to apply the presumption.
 It would, in our view, be unjust to adjust the duration for which pre-liquidation interest is to run if it is the subject of an agreement freely arrived at by the parties.
 Moreover, such agreement could be seen as an agreement as to the content of BVI law, _ie_ , an agreement as to a fact (as opposed to a statement of law) and the Judge was not at liberty to change what parties had agreed based on her own notion.

 61     In these circumstances, the post-judgment pre-liquidation interest should run, as agreed, for six years ( _ie_ , from 6 April 2001 to 5 April 2007).